-Last week, members in the Get Ahead Club had the opportunity to listen to my interview with Christine Hassler.
-Christine is the Author of 20-Something, 20-Everything: A Quarter-life Woman’s Guide to Balance and Direction.
+Last week, I had the opportunity to interview Christine Hassler, the Author of 20-Something, 20-Everything: A Quarter-life Woman’s Guide to Balance and Direction.
 She is a Gen Y expert and from her passion about education and student development, Christine created a life balance curriculum for the Leadership Institute.

-Read this book if….you are in your 20’s or 30’s and are feeling the pressure to make this the time when everything needs to be decided from where to live, to what to do for a living and who to live with.
+Read this book if: you are in your 20’s or 30’s and are feeling the pressure to make this the time when everything needs to be decided from where to live, to what to do for a living and who to live with.

-- A “quarter-life crisis” is defined in the dictionary as feelings of confusion, anxiety and self-doubt experienced by some people in their twenties, especially after completing their education.
+A “quarter-life crisis” is defined in the dictionary as feelings of confusion, anxiety, and self-doubt experienced by some people in their twenties, especially after completing their education.

-- Many of us live beyond our means because we feel pressured to do so.
+Many of us live beyond our means because we feel pressured to do so.
 Saying no to things we want or feel others expect us to do or have is difficult because of the “wanting it all” mentality.
 We want to have fun.
 We want to go out.
 We want to look good.
 We are constantly tempted.

 One of the simplest sacrifices we can make is to give up the “wanting it all” mentality.